Who's on First?: History

-Bud Abbott stated that it was taken from an older routine called "Who's The Boss?", a performance of which can be heard in an episode of the radio comedy program It Pays to Be Ignorant from the 1940s.
+Bud Abbott stated that it was taken from an older routine called "Who's the Boss?", a performance of which can be heard in an episode of the radio comedy program It Pays to Be Ignorant from the 1940s.
 After they formally teamed up in burlesque in 1936, he and Costello continued to hone the sketch.
 It was a big hit in the fall of 1937, when they performed the routine in a touring vaudeville revue called Hollywood Bandwagon.

 In February 1938, Abbott and Costello joined the cast of The Kate Smith Hour radio program and the sketch was first performed for a national radio audience on March 24 of that year.
-The routine may have been further polished before this broadcast by burlesque producer John Grant, who became the team's writer and Will Glickman, a staff writer on the radio show.
+The routine may have been further polished before this broadcast by burlesque producer John Grant, who became the team's chief collaborator, and Will Glickman, a staff writer on the Smith show.
 Glickman may have added the nicknames of then-contemporary baseball players like Dizzy and Daffy Dean to set up the routine's premise.
-This version, with extensive wordplay based on the fact that most of the fictional baseball team's players had "strange nicknames" that seemed to be questions, became known as "Who's on First?"
+This version, with extensive wordplay based on most of the fictional baseball team's players having "strange nicknames" that seemed to be questions, became known as "Who's on First?"
 Some versions continue with references to Enos Slaughter, which Costello misunderstands as "He knows" Slaughter.
+Another reference was to Bob Feller, where Abbott asks, "Feller pitching?" and Costello responds, "Of course there's a feller pitching!"
 By 1944, Abbott and Costello had the routine copyrighted.

-Abbott and Costello performed "Who's on First?" numerous times in their careers, rarely performing it exactly the same way twice.
+Abbott and Costello performed "Who's on First?" hundreds of times in their careers.
+Although it was rarely performed precisely the same way twice, the routine follows a definite structure.
 They did the routine for President Franklin Roosevelt several times.
 An abridged version was featured in the team's 1940 film debut, One Night in the Tropics.
 The duo reprised the bit in their 1945 film The Naughty Nineties and it is that longer version which is considered their finest recorded rendition.
-They also performed "Who's on First?" numerous times on radio and television (notably in The Abbott and Costello Show episode "The Actor's Home", widely considered the definitive version).
+They also performed "Who's on First?" several times on radio and television (notably in The Abbott and Costello Show episode "The Actor's Home").

 In 1956, a gold record of "Who's on First?" was placed in the National Baseball Hall of Fame and Museum in Cooperstown, New York.
 A video (taken from The Naughty Nineties) now plays continuously on screens at the Hall.

 In the 1970s, Selchow and Righter published a "Who's on First?" board game.

 In 1999, Time named the routine Best Comedy Sketch of the 20th Century.

-An early radio recording from October 6, 1938, was placed in the Library of Congress's National Recording Registry in 2003.
+An early radio recording from October 6, 1938, was placed in the Library of Congress's National Recording Registry in 2002.

 In 2005, the line "Who's on First?" was included on the American Film Institute's list of 100 memorable movie quotations.